HPE acquires cloud native security startup Scytale – TechCrunch

-HPE announced today that it has acquired Scytale, a cloud native security startup that is built on the open source Secure Production Identity Framework for Everyone (SPIFFE) protocol.
+HPE announced today that it has acquired Scytale, a cloud native security startup that is built on the open-source Secure Production Identity Framework for Everyone (SPIFFE) protocol.
 The companies did not share the acquisition price.

 Specifically, Scytale looks at application-to-application identity and access management, something that is increasingly important as more transactions take place between applications without any human intervention.
 It’s imperative that the application knows it’s OK to share information with the other application.